facebook/sapling/_src/introduction/installation.md

 For the full list, find the appropriate `Dockerfile` for your platform that defines the image that is used for Sapling builds in automation to see which tools it installs.
 For example, <a href={`${gitHubRepo}/blob/main/.github/workflows/sapling-cli-ubuntu-22.04.Dockerfile`}><code>.github/workflows/sapling-cli-ubuntu-22.04.Dockerfile</code></a> reveals all of the packages you need to install via `apt-get` in the host environment in order to build Sapling from source.

-Once you have your environment set up, you can do a build as follows:
+Once you have your environment set up, you can do a build on macOS or Linux as follows:

 <pre>{`\
 git clone ${gitHubRepo}